4.1 Cardiac Anatomy & Physiology Refresher

 Percent of HR Maximum (HRmax)

-HRmax (approximate) = 220 - age.
+HRmax (estimate) = 220 - age.
 Target HR = HRmax x intensity percent.
-This ignores resting HR and conditioning level, so it overestimates intensity for deconditioned patients.
+This ignores resting HR and conditioning, so it underestimates the true workload needed for a deconditioned patient.

 Karvonen (Heart Rate Reserve)